GUYON TUNNEL RELEASE

 Outcomes:

-Guyon tunnel release is generally considered a safe and effective treatment for ulnar tunnel syndrome when conservative treatments have not been successful.
-However, as with any surgical procedure, there are risks involved, and patients should thoroughly discuss the benefits, risks, and potential complications with their surgeon before proceeding.
-The procedure should be performed by a qualified hand surgeon experienced in treating nerve compression conditions to achieve the best possible outcomes.
+When conservative treatments have not been successful, healthcare providers generally consider Guyon tunnel release a safe and effective treatment for ulnar tunnel syndrome.
+However, like any surgical procedure, Guyon tunnel release carries risks, and patients should thoroughly discuss the benefits, risks, and potential complications with their surgeon before proceeding.
+A qualified hand surgeon experienced in treating nerve compression conditions should perform the procedure to achieve the best possible outcomes.